 Portugal provides a visa for non-EU/EEA/Swiss citizens, with the goal of attracting digital nomads, freelancers, and remote workers.

 Portugal has always attracted digital nomads, however most non-EU/EEA/Swiss citizens got residency via the D7 or D2 visas, and occasionally the golden visa, that ended on July 2023.
-As a result of Portugal’s popularity among digital nomads, the country has produced a new visa specifically tailored for digital nomads, freelancers, and remote workers: the D8 Digital Nomad Visa.
+As a result of Portugal’s popularity among digital nomads, the country has produced a new visa specifically tailored for digital nomads, freelancers, and remote workers: the Digital Nomad Visa.

-The D8 qualifies as both a “temporary stay” and a “residence visa” for digital nomads.
+The visa qualifies as both a “temporary stay” and a “residence visa” for digital nomads.
 You can stay in Portugal for up to a year if you choose the temporary stay option.
 You have the option of staying for up to 5 years on a resident visa, with the possibility of extension or exchange for permanent residency after that.
 You can also apply for Portuguese citizenship after five years.

 In conclusion, the digital nomad visa in Portugal opens doors to a dynamic work-life experience in a country known for its captivating culture and breathtaking landscapes, but sometimes is difficult to do everything on your own.
 If you’re eager to embrace the freedom of remote work, and need someone to be at your side on each steps of the process, our team is ready to assist you.

-If you’re ready to start your Nomad journey in Portugal or have any questions about the D8 Digital Nomad Visa, please don’t hesitate to contact us.
+If you’re ready to start your Nomad journey in Portugal or have any questions about the Digital Nomad Visa, please don’t hesitate to contact us.
 Our team of lawyers is ready to assist you and provide the legal support you need to succeed.

 Experience the rich Portuguese culture.